nginxinc/nginx-amplify-doc/amplify-faq.md

     # service amplify-agent restart
 ```

 ### 2.7.
-How Much System Resources are Required?
+What System Resources Are Required?

-We worked very hard to make the agent retain as small memory and CPU footprint as possible.
-Normally it shouldn't be more than a few % of CPU time, and around 25-30MB of RSS memory.
+We worked very hard to make the agent consume as little memory and CPU as possible.
+Normally it shouldn't be more than a few % of CPU time and around 25–30MB of RSS memory.

 ### 2.8.
-How to Restart the Amplify Agent?
+How Do I Restart the Amplify Agent?

 It's as simple as